cduongt/terraform/README.md

 =========

 Fork for OCCI development.
-Current example file is "metacloud-occi.tf" in main directory.
+Current example infrastructure file is "metacloud-occi.tf" in main directory.